 - Color : A single colour is used and stays constant

-- Gradient : The colour goes through the gradient over the lifetime of the Particle System
+- Gradient : The colour goes through the gradient over the lifetime of each particle

 - Random Between Two Colors : The resulting colour is chosen as a random linear interpolation between the two given colours

-- Random Between Two Gradients : The resulting colour is a random linear interpolation between the two colours given by each gradient over the lifetime of the Particle System
+- Random Between Two Gradients : The resulting colour is a random linear interpolation between the two colours given by each gradient over the lifetime of each particle

 If Vector is chosen, you can control the number of components needed (up to the maximum of 4, or 8 if both Custom Data slots are used).
 For each component, there is a dropdown to switch between :